Cycle API

 Rate limitation

-We use the leaky bucket algorithm.
+We use the algorithm.
 The leaky bucket algorithm makes use of a queue that accepts and processes requests in a first-in, first-out (FIFO) manner.
 As requests get queued up, they are processed at a constant rate.
 This means that even when the server is hit with a burst of traffic, the outgoing responses are still sent out at the same rate.
 Once the queue is filled up, the server will drop any more incoming requests until space is freed up for more.

 To keep track of the remaining amount, we sent back 4 HTTP response headers for each request: